 Bristol is home to the longest chain of independent shops in Europe, has its own currency, was named Europe’s Green Capital in 2015, and back in 2014 Park Street was transformed into the world’s longest waterslide.
 A lot of Bristol’s attractions are accessible to people with a range of disabilities and impairments, meaning there is something for everyone to enjoy in Bristol

-As part of this guide on accessible things to do in Bristol, I have listed some of my favourite, accessible places to visit in Bristol, accessible restaurants, and accommodation.
+As part of this guide on accessible things to do in Bristol, I have listed some of my favourite, wheelchair accessible places to visit in Bristol, as well as accessible restaurants, and accommodation that have accessible rooms.

 Attend a live music event

 Bristol’s O2 Academy

 The O2 Academy hosts some of the biggest international artists from a range of music genres.
 The O2 Academy is fully wheelchair accessible, with wheelchair spots available to reserve on a first-come-first-served basis.
 Guide/assistant dogs are allowed inside the venue, and when required they’re able to offer Braille and large print material.
 There are accessible toilets available in the venue.
 The thing I love about the O2 is that they issue discounted or free tickets for a disabled persons companion/carer/personal assistant.
 This can help off-set all the extra costs we incur with taxies etc. To ensure you are able to access the wheelchair accessible area and to get a discounted/free ticket, you need to contact the O2 Academy directly on their booking line.

 More information on how to do this can be found on the O2 Academy website here.